Santanaco/employee_trackerr/README.md

 # Employee Tracker

 ## Description
+Hey everyone !!
 This is an interface, or content management system (CMS) that allows non-developers to view and interact with information stored in databases.
 It is a command-line application from scratch to manage a company's employee database powered by Node.js, Inquirer, and MySQL.

 ## Table of Contents